New Mexico CNA Registry Guide

 Restrictions

-You will not be hired if you have been found of neglect, abuse or exploitation.
-The Department of Health operates a policy of “Zero tolerance of abuse, neglect, and exploitation”.
+The New Mexico Health Care Authority (NMHCA) operates a policy of “Zero tolerance of abuse, neglect, and exploitation”.

 Processing Time